-In the next phase of prioritization, the sites identified with greatest need above, were again considered by the complete Facility Master Planning Sub-Committee with specific scope categories at each site identified as independent scope items.
-Those scope descriptions are shown in Section 3.5.
+In the next phase of prioritization, the sites identified with greatest need above, were again considered by the complete Facility Master Planning Committee with specific scope categories at each site identified as independent scope items.
+Those scope descriptions are shown in Section 3.1.
 All subsequent prioritization studies reference these descriptions and numbering.

 During this phase, the collaborative exercise included a detailed presentation of each scope item at each identified site.
-Participants were provided with colored bars graphically representing estimated dollar values, larger bars representing larger dollar amounts, shown to scale according to their value.
-The bars were attached by committee members to a "thermometer" graphic.
-As the highest priority items were placed on the "thermometer" according to their priority, a very clear graphic idea developed as to the possibilities and challenges inherent in achieving the District's long term goals within the various budget scenarios projected in the Master Plan.
+Participants were provided with bars graphically representing estimated dollar values, larger bars representing larger dollar amounts, shown to scale according to their value, which could be attached to a "thermometer" graphic.
+As the highest priority items are placed on the "thermometer" according to their priority, a very clear graphic idea is given as to the difficulty and the importance of selecting only those items that represent the highest priority for the first phase of work, in order to realistically fit the amount of funding potentially available.
 The results of this exercise are shown on the following page.